thewmh/wizardunicorn.ninja/frontend-masters/hard-parts-js.md

 ---
-title: "Frontend Masters - Javascript: From Fundamentals to Functional JS"
+title: "Javascript: The Hard Parts, v2"
-description: These are notes from the 'From Fundamentals to Functional JS' course on Frontend Masters.
+description: These are notes from the 'Javascript':' The Hard Parts, v2' course on Frontend Masters.
-permalink: /frontend-masters/fem-fundamentals-functional-js
+permalink: /frontend-masters/hard-parts-js

 layout: page
 subnav: